 Darren Giles has lost his college scholarship, can't work up the courage to ask out the girl of his dreams and doesn't have the cash to stay in college another semester.
 Unless he can ...
 See full summary »

-A young scientist from the 2nd Dimension must solve mathematical mysteries to save a doomed space mission and discover the true shape of her universe.
-In a world of only two dimensions, ...
+A young scientist from 2D space must solve mathematical mysteries to save a doomed space mission and discover the true shape of her universe.
+In a world of only two dimensions, length and ...
 See full summary »

 Roman (Lucky McKee) is a lonely young man who yearns to find love, happiness and companionship.
 Tormented by his ungrateful co-workers and trapped in a life of tedium as a welder in a local factory, Roman's one pleasure is his obsession with the elusive beauty (Kristen Bell) who lives in another apartment in his building complex.
 When a chance encounter with the young woman goes horribly wrong, a moment of frenzied desperation triggers a chilling turn of events leading to the girl's murder.
 As he teeters between deranged fantasy and cold reality, Roman's struggle to hide his grisly secret is further complicated by an eccentric neighbor named Eva (Nectar Rose) who develops an unlikely attraction to Roman and forces herself into his dark and tortured world.
 Written by